Create Unique Glass Art by Cutting Vibrantly Colored Edo Glass

 A Personalized Creation Bringing Vibrancy to Your Everyday Life

-The cut glass undergoes additional polishing and is expertly finished by a skilled craftsman.
-The completed product will be delivered to you within one to two months following the experience (additional shipping fees apply).
+The cut glass, partially prepared in advance by a skilled craftsman, undergoes additional polishing as you complete your piece during the experience.
+Your finished piece can be taken home on the same day.
 This unique glass, one-of-a-kind in the world, can be showcased or placed on your dining table.
 Nakakin Glass Company Limited is dedicated to crafting cut glassware for daily use, to add a touch of brilliance to your dining table.

 A skilled craftsman using air-blowing and mold-blowing techniques to create Edo glass